Bilalshafiq139/Global-store-Retail-analysis-/README-for-Report-file.md

  **Analysis Sections**

 1. **Sales Analysis**
-   - Identify the highest selling products in terms of total sales and quantity.
+   - Identify the highest-selling products in terms of total sales and quantity.
    - Determine the product categories and sub-categories contributing the most and least to sales.
    - Explore specific customer segments and regions driving higher sales.